phac-nml/biohansel/docs/source/user-docs/usage.rst

 user created schemes can be developed by creating SNV k-mer pairs in the specified FASTA format used by biohansel.
 See `Creating schemes <genotyping_schemes.html>`_ for more details.

-Genotype metadata schemes can be optionally added to the analysis.
+Genotype metadata schemes can be optionally added to the analysis using the -M argument and then specifying a tab delimited file in **.tsv** format.
-Added metadata is joined with the genotype field of the final results.
+The added metadata is then joined with the genotype/subtype field of the final results.
 More detailed info on formatting of metadata schemes can be found in the `Input section <input.html>`_ along with additional information on all of the other input files biohansel can use.